 About one in three adults in the United States have pre-hypertension, which means you are on the cusp of having high blood pressure.

-African Americans develop high blood pressure more frequently than caucasians or Hispanics, with African American women developing the condition most often.
+Black Americans develop high blood pressure more frequently than caucasians or Hispanics, with Black women developing the condition most often.
 This isn’t something to be brushed aside — high blood pressure increases the risk of heart disease and stroke.
 Thankfully, there are ways to reduce your risk.

 - Age — For those younger than 45, high blood pressure affects more men than women.
 For those above 65, it affects women at a higher rate.